 If any of these elements is changed, the validity of a field sobriety test may be compromised.38

 Despite the NHTSA’s claims, field sobriety tests are far less accurate than claimed.
-And even when done properly and under ideal conditions, they result in false “positives” more than 12% of the time.
+Even when done properly and under ideal conditions in California, they result in false “positives” more than 12% of the time.

-A skilled DUI defense attorney can help clients take the position that the FSTs in his/her case do not indicate impairment.
-Eight common reasons why field sobriety tests might not be accurate are:
+A skilled DUI defense attorney can help you take the position that the FSTs in your case do not indicate impairment.
+Eight common reasons why FSTs might not be accurate are:

-Physical and mental conditions other than intoxication can cause sober drivers to perform poorly on field sobriety tests.
+Physical and mental conditions other than intoxication can cause you to perform poorly on field sobriety tests.
 Common causes of poor performance on FSTs include:

-- The driver is over 60 years of age,
+- You are over 60 years of age,

-- The driver has any back, foot, or leg problems,
+- You have any back, foot, or leg problems,

-- The driver is overweight by 50 or more pounds,
+- You are overweight by 50 or more pounds,

-- The driver suffers from mental disabilities that make it difficult to follow instructions, or
+- You suffer from mental disabilities that make it difficult to follow instructions, or

-- The driver suffers from any other condition that makes completing the tests difficult.39
+- You suffer from any other condition that makes completing the tests difficult.39

-The officer is supposed to remain as motionless as possible during many of the field sobriety tests so as not to interfere with it.40 If the officer walks around or exhibits any other forms of distractive behavior, the test results may be deemed tainted.
+California police are supposed to remain as motionless as possible during many of the FSTs so as not to interfere with it.40 If the officer walks around or exhibits any other forms of distracting behavior, the test results may be deemed tainted.

-A driver’s performance on field sobriety tests can be negatively affected by his or her clothing.
+Your performance on field sobriety tests can be negatively affected by your clothing.
 Clothing that may make FSTs inappropriate for gauging sobriety include:

 - High heels or dress shoes,